ElMassimo/oj_serializers/README.md

 ## Design 📐

-Unlike `ActiveModel::Serializer`, which builds a Hash that then gets encoded to JSON, this implementation uses `Oj::StringWriter` to write JSON directly, greatly reducing the overhead of allocating and garbage collecting the hashes.
+Unlike `ActiveModel::Serializer`, which builds a Hash that then gets encoded to JSON, this implementation can use `Oj::StringWriter` to write JSON directly, greatly reducing the overhead of allocating and garbage collecting the hashes.

 It also allocates a single instance per serializer class, which makes it easy